Kaden Davis: Detroit Lions

 On May 13, 2024, Davis signed with the Detroit Lions.
 He was waived on August 27.

 Denver Broncos (second stint)

 On September 11, 2024, Davis was signed to the Denver Broncos' practice squad.
 On October 1, he was released by the Broncos.
 A week later, Davis was re-signed to Denver's practice squad.
 On October 14, Davis was released once again.

 Cleveland Browns

 On December 10, 2024, the Cleveland Browns signed Davis to their practice squad.
-On January 3, he was promoted to the active roster.
+On January 3, 2025, he was promoted to the active roster.

 On August 26, 2025, Davis was waived by the Browns as part of final roster cuts and re-signed to the practice squad the next day.
 On September 21, Davis was elevated to the active roster and returned one kick for 28 yards in the win against the Green Bay Packers.
-On November 12, he was signed to the active roster and was waived six days later.
+On November 12, he was signed to the active roster.
+Davis was waived on November 18 and re-signed to the practice squad two days later.

+Houston Gamblers

+On April 28, 2026, Davis signed with the Houston Gamblers of the United Football League (UFL).

+Chicago Bears

+On June 16, 2026, Davis signed with the Chicago Bears.
+He was waived on August 30 and re-signed to the practice squad.